 Yesteryear star Nimmi passes away

-Nimmi, the doe-eyed star of 1950s and '60s Hindi movies such as "Aan", "Barsaat" and "Deedar", died on Wednesday after prolonged illness.
+Nimmi, the doe-eyed star of the 1950s and '60s Hindi movies such as "Aan", "Barsaat" and "Deedar", has died after a prolonged illness.
 She was 88.
-The actor was brought to a suburban Juhu hospital after she complained of breathlessness.
+The actor was brought to a suburban Juhu hospital on Wednesday after she complained of breathlessness.
 She died in the evening, family sources told PTI.

 "She was admitted to the hospital on Wednesday afternoon after she complained of breathlessness.
 She passed away this evening.
 She had been unwell for quite some time.
 She had been in and out of hospital this year," the source added.
 Nimmi will be buried at a cemetery in Reay Road in Mumbai on Thursday afternoon.
 The actor, born as Nawab Banoo, came to be known by her screen name 'Nimmi', which was given to her by filmmaker Raj Kapoor, who first spotted her as a shy teen on the sets of his film "Andaz".

 Raj Kapoor cast her as the second lead in "Barsaat" in 1949.
-The film had three popular songs -- 'Barsaat me hamse mile tum', 'Hawa me udta Jaye' and 'Meri Patli Qamar hai' -- picturized on her.
+The film had three popular songs 'Barsaat me hamse mile tum', 'Hawa me udta Jaye' and 'Meri Patli Qamar hai' picturized on her.
 After the success of "Barsaat", there was no turning back for Nimmi.
-Though the often played the second fiddle to the popular heroines of her era, she established herself in the roles of ill-fated lovers or the feisty village belle.
+Though the often played the second fiddle to the popular heroines of her era, she established herself in the roles of an ill-fated lover or the feisty village belle.

 Such was her popularity that an extended dream sequence was added in "Aan" as distributors felt her character dies too early in the film.
-Inspired from William Shakespeare's play "Taming of the Shrew", the film had Nadia and Dilip Kumar in lead roles but Nimmi as village belle Mangala left a lasting impression on viewers minds.
+Inspired from William Shakespeare's play "Taming of the Shrew", the film had Nadia and Dilip Kumar in lead roles but Nimmi as village belle Mangala left a lasting impression on the viewer's minds.
 The film released with the title 'Savage Princess' in England and in France as "Mangla, fille des Indes" (Mangla, the daughter of India).
-Nimmi worked with top actors of her era, including Raj Kapoor, Dilip Kumar, Dev Anand and Ashok Kumar in films "Sazaa", "Aan", "Uran Khatola", "Bhai-Bhai", "Kundan", "Mere Mehboob", "Pooja Ke Phool", "Akashdeep", "Love and God", which was her last film.
+Nimmi worked with top actors of her era, including Raj Kapoor, Dilip Kumar, Dev Anand, and Ashok Kumar in films "Sazaa", "Aan", "Uran Khatola", "Bhai-Bhai", "Kundan", "Mere Mehboob", "Pooja Ke Phool", "Akashdeep", "Love and God", which was her last film.
 She left movies to get married to writer-director S Ali Raza, who passed away in 2007.
 Mourning her death, actor Rishi Kapoor said, "RIP.
 Thank you Nimmi aunty for all the blessings and love for Bobby on its premiere release.
 You were part of the RK family.
 Barsaat was your first film.
 Allha aapko Jannat naseeb kare.
 Ameen."
 Filmmaker Mahesh Bhatt said, "You may win your heart's desire, but in the end, you are cheated of it by death."
 Goodbye Nimmiji".
+"A beautiful and extremely talented actress and a beautiful and humble human being pass on. #RIP #Nimmi ji," tweeted Jaaved Jaaferi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)